 freshidea - Fotolia

-VMware Horizon Cloud support for Azure brings more flexibility to IT shops in need of hybrid offerings that manage virtual resources on premises and in the cloud.
+VMware Horizon Cloud support for Azure brings more flexibility to IT shops in need hybrid offerings that manage virtual resources on premises and in the cloud.

 VMware's cloud desktop delivery product will support Microsoft Azure for hosting virtualized apps in the second half of this year and for virtual desktops in early 2018.
 Businesses that use VMware Horizon Cloud now have more options when choosing a public cloud, and Azure support may even make potential customers take a closer look at adopting Horizon Cloud.
 Azure is one of the most prevalent cloud services, and VMware received requests from customers for its support, the company said.